apollo

 Avoid alcohol that can increase the drowsiness and dizziness caused by Toff DS Suppressant .
 Inform your doctor if you have any pre-existing conditions, such as heart, kidney, lung, liver, thyroid problems, diabetes, glaucoma, or prostate issues.
 Inform your doctor if you are taking other medications, or if you are breastfeeding, pregnant or planning pregnancy.
 Drink plenty of fluids while taking Toff DS Suppressant to loosen mucus.
 Take Toff DS Suppressant exactly as prescribed by your doctor.
 Do not exceed the recommended dose.

 It is not known whether Toff DS Suppressant can cause fetal harm.
 Therefore, please consult your doctor if you are pregnant before taking Toff DS Suppressant .
-Your doctor will prescribe Toff DS Suppressant only if the benefits outweigh risks.
+Your doctor will prescribe Toff DS Suppressant only if the benefits outweigh the risks.

 The duration for using Toff DS Suppressant depends on the severity of your symptoms and your doctor's advice.
 Generally, it is meant for short-term use to relieve symptoms like dry cough, runny nose, and sneezing.
 Follow your doctor's instructions on how long to use it and consult your doctor if you have any concerns.